-The General Commercial Zone District provides for general retail, service, low impact industrial, and recreation-oriented commercial businesses intended to serve the County as a whole.
+The General Commercial Zone District provides for General Retail, service, and recreation-oriented commercial businesses intended to serve the County as a whole.
 Clustering of business development in centers is encouraged.
-Development standards and review criteria are specifically intended to discourage strip development and encourage low-scale, low-impact commercial and industrial areas.
+Development standards and review criteria are specifically intended to discourage strip development and encourage low-scale, low-impact commercial areas.